coryjett/Rancher-to-Solo/README.md

 ## Deploy a sample app

-Create test namespace

-`kubectl create ns test-ns`

 Enable instio sidecar injection

-`kubectl label namespace test-ns istio-injection=enabled`
+`kubectl label namespace default istio-injection=enabled`

 Create a sample pod

-`kubectl apply -n test-ns -f sleep/sleep.yaml`
+`kubectl apply -f bookinfo.yaml`

 ## Create a tag for the new revision